caiogondim/logdown.js/readme.md

 Logdown is a debug utility for the browser and the server with Markdown support.
 It does not have any dependencies and is only 2K gzipped.

+You can see it in action in the [example page](//caiogondim.github.io/logdown) or in the preview below.

 ## Preview